shikhar2817/E-commerce-Website/README.md

 # E-commerce-Website

-This is A Static E commerce website
+This is a Static E-commerce page

 Frame work and Languages :
   * HTML